rajans027/Grafana-dashboard/README.md

 Add a dashboard template, I have used a simple linux host template id #1375 Setting up telegraf
 ```
-`sudo apt install telegraf'
+sudo apt install telegraf

 Change the conf file

-`sudo nano /etc/telegraf/telegraf.conf' add the configuration changes under influxdb using the format provided in the conf file itself
+sudo nano /etc/telegraf/telegraf.conf' add the configuration changes under influxdb using the format provided in the conf file itself
 ```
 exit, save and restart telgraf.
 Check your grafana dashboard and you should see the values popping up.